opokualbert/opokualbert.github.io/about.md

 # Disclosure:

 *I do not represent my current employer or any of my previous employers in any way on this platform.
-Everything shared here is solely my openion.
+Everything shared here is solely my opinion.
 Any information on here is not a recommendation and I am not responsible for any risks as a result of using these tutorials*

 ### More Information